vijay7755/DSA/7.Singly Linked List/linked_list.md

 # Linked List

 A data structure that contains a **head**, **tail** and **length** property.
 Similar to array list that contains list of values of any type.
-But the difference is that the linke list do not have indices.
+But the difference is that the linked list do not have indices.

 Linked list consists of nodes and each node has a value and a pointer to another node or null.